 - Veterinary costs

-Those are just some of the many types of personal loans people get.
-Of course, some of them are more worthwhile than others – paying for medical bills or doing home repairs are better things to go into debt for than a dream vacation, for example.
+Those are just some of the many ways people use personal loans.
+Of course, some of them are more worthwhile than others – medical bills or important home repairs are better things to go into debt for than a dream vacation, for example.

-There are also a few types of situations for which you simply can’t get a personal loan.
+There are a few things you can’t get a personal loan for.
 The first is obvious – taking out a loan to pay for something that’s illegal such as drugs.
 You won’t be able to use a loan for gambling, either, which is understandable considering that gambling can severely impact a borrower’s ability to repay the debt.